Create Your Garden

 Marigold: Plant Care and Growing Guide

-Marigold, a popular annual flower, is renowned for its bright and vibrant blooms, easy care, and ability to act as a natural pest repellent in gardens.
+Marigold, a popular annual or perennial flower, is renowned for its bright and vibrant flowers, easy care, and ability to act as a natural pest repellent in gardens.

 French Marigold, African Marigold, Aztec Marigold, American Marigold, Big Marigold, American Saffron, Signet Marigold, Slender leaf Marigold, Striped Mexican Marigold

-Blooming their heart out in summer and fall, Tagetes (Marigold) is a genus of annuals and perennials with showy single or double flowers in shades of orange, yellow, red, gold, white, and any combination of those colors.
-The strongly aromatic fern-like foliage repels pests such as deer or rabbits, making Marigolds great companion plants to other plants.
+Blooming their heart out in summer and fall, Marigolds (Tagetes spp.) are annuals or perennials with showy single or double flowers in vibrant shades of orange, yellow, red, gold, white, and various combinations of these colors.
+Their strongly aromatic, fern-like foliage naturally repels pests, making marigolds excellent companion plants for vegetables, herbs, or other flowering plants.

-• Marigolds belong to the aster family (Asteraceae), genus Tagetes, which includes about 50 species.
-However, only three species are widely cultivated worldwide.
+Marigolds belong to the aster family (Asteraceae), which includes other popular plants such as daisies, sunflowers, and asters.
+The genus Tagetes includes approximately 50 species; however, only three species are widely cultivated worldwide.

-• Tagetes patula (French Marigold): French Marigolds are compact and bushy annuals, typically 6-12 inches tall and wide (15-30 cm), with semi-double, double or crested flowers, up to 2 in. across (5 cm), in various combinations of reds, oranges, and yellows.
-Tagetes patula is commonly known as the French Marigold, but it did not originate in France.
-It is native to Mexico.
-It is adaptable to poor soils, heat, humidity, and especially drought.
-French Marigolds are reported to provide the greatest protection against a wide range of nematodes and are used in companion planting for many vegetable crops.
+Tagetes patula (French Marigold): French Marigolds are compact and bushy, growing 6-12 inches tall and wide (15-30 cm).
+They have semi-double, double, or crested flowers up to 2 inches across (5 cm) in various combinations of red, orange, and yellow.
+Although called French Marigolds, they are native to Mexico.
+They are adaptable to poor soil, heat, humidity, and drought.
+They’re especially effective against nematodes, making them excellent companions for vegetable crops.

 Guide Information